The battle as old as time: Sydney v Melbourne

 Have you picked a side?

-Watch the sheer determination and sportsmanship as crews from University of Sydney and University of Melbourne race for victory in stunning Darling Harbour.
+Watch the sheer determination and sportsmanship as crews from University of Sydney and University of Melbourne race for victory on the Yarra River.

-Cost: Free to watch from the shore, or ferry and brunch packages are available on the website.
+Cost: Free to watch from the riverbank, or ferry and brunch packages are available.